My first graduate offer since graduating! But I rejected it…

 Operational Research….definitely was not for me

-Coming towards the end of 3 months at Trendence, I realized that the industry and career path was did not suit my interests (it just felt a bit too robotic to be honest).
+Coming towards the end of 3 months here, I realised that the industry and career path was did not suit my interests (it just felt a bit too robotic to be honest).

 PROGRESSION POINTER 8: Do not settle for a job just for the sake of earning money and being employed.
 Money will always come one way or another, whatever job you do.
 Do not turn yourself into a machine whilst seeking the right role.
-If it is not for you, man up, get out and keep and open mind!
+If it is not for you get out and keep and open mind!

-Although I was provided the opportunity to continue working at Trendence, I had decided to pursue another opportunity that arose a few months earlier…
+Although I was provided the opportunity to continue working at this firm, I had decided to pursue another opportunity that arose a few months earlier…

 Which leads me to my job….at a big four accountancy firm – Company 4!